-The reason is, at this stage what matters is not the particular programming language, but the concepts that you will be learning.
-These concepts will hold in almost any other programming language.
+At this stage what matters is not the particular programming language, but the concepts that you will be learning.
+These concepts will hold true in almost any other programming language.

-With that said, I personally recommend you start with these two languages (I will explain the reasons but feel free to start with whatever you’re most comfortable with):
+With that said, I personally recommend you start with the following two languages.
+I will explain my reasons behind these choices, but feel free to start with whatever you’re most comfortable with.

 It is a very high-level language which allows you to write real programs in just a few lines of code.

-All of these features of python are extremely important especially when you’re starting out.
+These features of Python are extremely important, especially when you’re starting out.

 To learn python, I highly recommend Python Crash Course.

-I find this book to be very useful for beginners.
+I find it to be very useful for beginners.

-I also like the fact that the book is project based so you will have fun building things while you are learning to code.
+I also like that the book is project-based, so you’ll have fun building things while you’re learning to code.

 Why another language though?

-One example, Python is a dynamically-typed language while Java is a statically-typed language (If you don’t know what that means, you will know after you learn these two languages).
+For example, Python is a dynamically-typed language while Java is a statically-typed language.
+If you don’t know what that means, you will understand it after learning these two languages.

 A combination of Python and Java is a very good way to start because together they provide you with a very solid idea of the programming concepts that you will need in almost any other programming language.

-I learnt Java from the Java core series many years ago.
+I learned Java from the Java core series many years ago.

 I’d recommend not to overwhelm yourself with the advanced features for now.
 Focus on the fundamentals in this phase.